PneumaCareHQ/pneumahealth-consults-js/README.md

 JS library for implementing the PneumaHealth widget - PneumaHealthJS is a safe and secure web drop-in module and this library provides a front-end web

 ## Try the demo
-Checkout the [widget flow](https://jsbin.com/linacimije/edit?html,output) to view how the PneumaHealth Consults Widget works. *Click "Talk to a Doctor"*
+Checkout the [React JS Demo](https://codesandbox.io/s/pneumahealth-js-demo-yo832) or [Static HTML Demo](https://codesandbox.io/s/pneumahealth-js-html-demo-ihd3i) to view how the PneumaHealth Consults Widget works. *Click "Talk to a Doctor" or "Connect with a Lab"*

 ## Installing